musurca/Icarus/README.md

 ex:
 > distance KSBA TRM
 ```
-Prints out distance and magnetic heading from one ICAO location to another.
+Displays the distance and magnetic heading on a direct course from one ICAO location to another.
 Either origin or destination may be either an airport or a navaid.

 ### fuel
 ```
-fuel [ICAO] [100LL OR JETA]
+fuel [ICAO] [100LL OR JETA] [range]

 ex:
 > fuel KSAN JETA
 ```
-Prints current fuel prices (either 100LL or Jet-A) at ICAO location, and within 100 nm.
+Displays current avgas prices (either 100LL or Jet-A) at ICAO location, and within a desired range (100 nm by default).

 ### route
 ```